Synecdoche (Person of Interest): Plot

 Reese (Jim Caviezel) and Fusco (Kevin Chapman) are the only ones who attend Root's funeral and set out to find Shaw (Sarah Shahi) and Finch (Michael Emerson).
 In Kentucky, Finch is revealed to be on a road trip with the Machine (Amy Acker) to an unknown destination, still grieving over Root's death.

-Reese finds Shaw on the playground where she took Root in her simulations.
-She exposes herself in camera so Samaritan can find her but the Machine sent her new aliases to protect her.
+Reese finds Shaw in the playground where she took Root in her simulations.
+She exposes herself on camera so Samaritan can find her but the Machine sent her new aliases to protect her.
 Just then, a payphone rings and they receive a new number: the President of the United States.
 Reese, Shaw and Fusco head to Washington, D.C. for a fundraising event which the President will attend.
 Shaw uses an invitation from the Machine to enter while Reese enters thanks to Logan Pierce (Jimmi Simpson), who has been pressured by the NSA to reveal data information.
-Shaw and Reese find a bomb hidden in a brick and hid it so it can't injure anyone and alerts the President to leave.
+Shaw and Reese find a bomb hidden in a brick and hide it so it can't injure anyone, and alert the President to leave.
 Broadcast signals are then hacked by the terrorists, who warn that they'll kill the President tomorrow if his surveillance system program isn't cancelled.

-Reese and Shaw take one of the waiters, Charlie (Will Brill), who behaved suspiciously at the event.
+Reese and Shaw take one of the waiters, Charlie Vaida (Will Brill), who behaved suspiciously at the event.
 Shaw tortures him and Charlie confesses to being associated with a group.
-Charlie then escapes but this is part of their plan as they placed a GPS tracker on him, which leads them to a house in Dupont Circle.
-Shaw infiltrates the house and discovers many government officials are involved in the domestic terrorism case.
+Charlie escapes as part of their plan as they placed a GPS tracker on him, which leads them to a house in Dupont Circle.
+Shaw infiltrates the house and discovers that the terrorists are a group of citizens who are against the mass surveillance program and are relative amateurs rather than experienced criminals.
 Fusco arrives and both subdue them although the plan is still happening as the President is arriving at a plaza.